Randy Savage: Macho King and retirement (1989–1991)

 Meanwhile, as all of this was going on, Savage decided to challenge Jim Duggan for the King of the Ring title in September 1989, defeating him; Savage began referring to himself as "The Macho King" going forward, with Sherri becoming known as "Sensational Queen Sherri".

 Savage and Hogan met one final time on February 23, 1990, at The Main Event III, with Hogan once again putting the WWF Championship on the line.
 The pinfall was counted by new heavyweight boxing champion Buster Douglas despite Savage kicking out at two, Douglas then punched Savage in the face after Savage confronted and then slapped Douglas.

-Savage wrestling The Ultimate Warrior on March 7, 1989, at the El Paso Civic Center.
-The Ultimate Warrior would go on to retire him at WrestleMania VII.
+Savage wrestling Ultimate Warrior on March 7, 1989, at the El Paso Civic Center.
+Ultimate Warrior would go on to retire him at WrestleMania VII.

 Savage then began feuding with the "Common Man" Dusty Rhodes, losing a mixed tag match (along with Sherri) to Rhodes and Sapphire on April 1 at WrestleMania VI but beating him in a singles match on August 27 at SummerSlam.

-After this, Savage started a feud with The Ultimate Warrior, who had defeated Hogan to win the WWF Championship at WrestleMania VI.
+After this, Savage started a feud with Ultimate Warrior, who had defeated Hogan to win the WWF Championship at WrestleMania VI.
 Warrior repeatedly refused to give Savage a title shot, instead choosing to defend the championship against Sgt.
 Slaughter at the Royal Rumble in January 1991.
 Savage attacked Warrior as he was making his entrance, and then later in the match knocked him unconscious by breaking his royal scepter over Warrior's head, costing him the championship.

 Warrior responded by challenging Savage to a career-ending match at WrestleMania VII on March 24, where the loser of the contest would be forced to retire from professional wrestling.
 Savage lost the match, and was then attacked by Sherri as he lay dejected in the ring.
 This was too much for Miss Elizabeth, who happened to be in the audience, rushing to Savage's aid, fighting off Sherri and reuniting with her one-time love to huge crowd appreciation, with Savage becoming a fan favorite once again.

-Despite his retirement from active wrestling, Savage stayed in the WWF in a non-wrestling capacity while The Ultimate Warrior was fired by Vince McMahon after SummerSlam later that year.
+Despite his retirement from active wrestling, Savage stayed in the WWF in a non-wrestling capacity while Ultimate Warrior was fired by Vince McMahon after SummerSlam later that year.
 Savage wrestled a number of times following WrestleMania VII and the WWF's official story was that out of respect, Warrior generously allowed him to see out the final months of his contract before he was forced to retire.
 His last match was on April 1 in Kobe, Japan at a joint card between the WWF and Super World Sports, where he was defeated by Genichiro Tenryu.
-He also made an initial, untelevised return to the ring on July 30 in Portland, Maine, at a WWF Wrestling Challenge taping when he substituted for The Ultimate Warrior and pinned The Undertaker.
+He also made an initial, untelevised return to the ring on July 30 in Portland, Maine, at a WWF Wrestling Challenge taping when he substituted for Ultimate Warrior and pinned The Undertaker.
 Following this, Savage subbed for Warrior on house shows in early August against Undertaker.